altondevir/ai-practice/README.md

 - **recognizing-letters.py**: Implements a simple digit recognizer based on one database already available in keras called MNIST
 - **recognizing-letters-hidden.py**: Implements a simple digit recognizer based on one database already available in keras called MNIST (adding some hidden layers to see how performance improves)
 - **sentiment-analysis.py**: Recognizes how a movie is being perceived by reading IMDB comments and can predict based on comments
+## Practice 2: Word embedding
+- **word-embedding.py**: For understanding how to use the concept of embedding words into vectors and how those vectors are modified to show how close words are related learned from a corpus